My four-year-old loves pom preschool measurement!

 This measurement activity is all that and a bag of chips.

-This sensory math activity is also helping my four-year-old hold his hand steady as he pours the pom poms into each container in order to reach the line.
+This sensory math activity helps my four-year-old hold his hand steady as he pours the pom poms into each container to reach the line.

 Scooping into a container helps: